-Heimer Engineering is often asked to perform an inspection after a non-Engineer has performed an inspection.
-The reason is the non-Engineer's report said, "Assessing the structural integrity of a building is beyond the scope of a standard building inspection."
-Assessing structural integrity is within the scope of a inspection performed by an Engineer.
+Heimer Engineering is often asked to perform an inspection after a non-Engineer has performed a home inspection.
+The reason is the non-Engineer's report stated, "Assessing the structural integrity of a building is beyond the scope of a standard building inspection."
+Assessing structural integrity is within the scope of a pre-purchase inspection performed by an Engineer.

-Heimer Engineering uses Licensed Engineers to perform pre-purchase inspections.
+Heimer Engineering uses State of New York Licensed Engineers to perform pre-purchase inspections.
 The Engineer will not tell you that assessing the structure is beyond the scope of an inspection.

 Remember, with Heimer Engineering, you receive a home/building inspection, Engineering inspection, and termite inspection.
 This is all included in the fee you are quoted.

 Trust a Licensed Engineer to advise you of visible structural defects.

 A pre-purchase inspection is not an environmental inspection.
 Pre-purchase inspection standards specifically exclude environmental inspections.
-Some companies imply that they are providing environmental inspections by pointing out environmental concerns.
-These inspectors often have limited environmental experience, and may unnecessarily alarm prospective purchasers.
+Some companies imply they are providing environmental inspections by pointing out environmental concerns.
+These inspectors often have limited environmental experience, and may unnecessarily alarm real estate purchasers.